victorjoh/valid-draughts-moves/README.md

 You can import the project either as a Gradle project or as a regular Eclipse project.
-I added the second option because I had an annoying problem with Gradle project import.
-The problem I had when importing as Gradle project was that after I added an extra third party library, every time that I wanted to run the tests I had to do a manual clean.
+I added the second option because I had an annoying problem with Gradle project import using Eclipse Buildship.
+The problem I had when importing as Gradle project was that after I added a third party library, every time that I wanted to run the tests I had to do a manual clean.
 I only had to do a manual clean after making changes to the code.
 I think this is a bug with [Eclipse Buildship](https://projects.eclipse.org/projects/tools.buildship) in combination with Java 17 and maybe TestNG.